March 9, 2012

 Erik Murphy, 3

-NEW ORLEANS - The men's basketball team dropped a hard-fought 66-63 decision to the No. 19 Florida Gators in the second round of the Southeastern Conference Tournament at the New Orleans Arena Thursday.
+The men's basketball team dropped a hard-fought 66-63 decision to the No. 19 Florida Gators in the second round of the Southeastern Conference Tournament at the New Orleans Arena Thursday.

 Senior forward JaMychal Green led the Crimson Tide (21-11, 9-7 SEC) with a game-high 22 points to go along with game-high 10 rebounds and team-high four assists, notching his 27th career double-double.
 Sophomore guard Trevor Releford scored 12 points, while freshman guard Trevor Lacey added 11 points, including nine in the second half.
 Florida (23-9, 10-6) was led by Bradley Beal, who scored 16 points for the Gators.